Müschenbach

 Müschenbach is an Ortsgemeinde – a community belonging to a Verbandsgemeinde – in the Westerwaldkreis in Rhineland-Palatinate, Germany.

 Geography

 Müschenbach lies 3 km from Hachenburg at the “entrance” to the Kroppach Switzerland (Kroppacher Schweiz).
 Hiking paths lead into the nearby valley of the river Nister and to the Marienstatt Monastery.

 History

 In 1359, Müschenbach had its first documentary mention.

 Politics

 The municipal council is made up of 17 council members, including the extraofficial mayor (Bürgermeister), who were elected in a majority vote in a municipal election on 13 June 2004.

 Regular events

-The yearly kermis, the Brunnenfest (“Well Festival”) and the Carnival with its parade are the community's highlight events alongside the Meilerfest (“Charcoal Kiln Festival”) with a genuine charcoal kiln and the attendant charcoal makers.
+The yearly kermis, the Brunnenfest (“Well Festival”) and the Carnival with its parade are the community's main events alongside the Meilerfest (“Charcoal Kiln Festival”) with a charcoal kiln and the attendant charcoal makers.
 This is held every four years.

 Economy and infrastructure

 In the community are a primary school and a kindergarten.
 As well, there are a Bürgerhaus (“Citizens’ House”) with a community library, as well as an educational path in the forest and a hiking path network.